National identification numbering in Iceland

 National identification numbering in Iceland was established in 1953 when the birth number system was implemented.
 In 1959, the name number system was implemented and used parallel to the birth number.
-The third and present system is the identification number which replaced both previous systems.
+The third and present system is the identification number which replaced both previous systems, introduced in 1987.

 Birth number (1953–1988)

 The birth number (fæðingarnúmer) was the first national identification number in Iceland.
 It was composed of 6 numbers but was later extended to 8 numbers.

 Name number (1959–1988)

 The name number (nafnnúmer) was the second national identification number in Iceland.
 It was based on the individual's name and thus allowed alphabetical ordering since computers at the time could not work with the alphabet directly.

+Shortly after, in 1965, an Icelandic identity card (Icelandic: Nafnskírteini) was introduced.
+It contained the name number and birth number, and raised awareness and usage of the new name number.
+The name number was discontinued in 1987.